jbuhacoff/manifest-js/README.md

 # manifest-js

+A tool for people who work with many repositories.
+One manifest to rule them all.

 Checkout specific tags, branches, or commits from multiple repositories into locations specified in a manifest file.
+Create and merge branches in a set of repositories with one command.

 The `manifest` tool is written in JavaScript and packaged with `npm`.

-Why use manifest?
+Why use `manifest`?
 You might be interested in this tool if:

 * your code is in multiple repositories
 * it's tedious to create, merge, and delete branches in each repository